 Records each GPS data point during the job and a number of associated data fields such as elevation, heading, GPS quality, section states, CropSpec readings.
-These are exported as a .csv file (refer to Exporting a job report, page 163).
-This is useful for customers who want to create a log of all the job data and use it in third party programs, or it can be uploaded directly to AgJunction if using the AgJunction feature.
+These are exported as a .csv file (refer to Exporting a job report, page 137).